TonyPhipps/tech-notes/3dprinting_fdm.md

 - Add Extra Length on Restart
 - Retract on Layer Change - Toggle

+## Gaps after Deretraction
+- Likely due to loss of pressure.
+Add "Extra Length on Restart" in .2mm increments.

 ## Small Parts Detaching Mid-Print
 Like miniature figures with small surface area touching the bed... going
 - Ensure bed is clean.
 Initial adhesion could have been poor due to dust.